Emergency resources available for SWFL after Hurricane Ian’s impact - NewsBreak

 CHARLOTTE COUNTY:

+Governor Ron DeSantis has opened another disaster recovery center at the Shannon Staub Library in North Port.
+The Shannon Staub Library is located at 4675 Career Lane North Port, FL 34289.

+The Red Cross is distributing water, food, and cleanup kits at St. Mary’s Baptist Church – 605 Mary St., Punta Gorda, from 12 p.m. to 6 p.m. every day while supplies last.

-Millennium Physicians Group is opening a walk in clinic on October 2nd at 2450 Tamiami Trail, Port Charlotte, 7am – 7 pm.
+Millennium Physicians Group opened a walk-in clinic on October 2nd at 2450 Tamiami Trail, Port Charlotte, 7am – 7 pm.
+They have also opened a number of offices around Southwest Florida, to find an available office, call (844) 225-5674.

 Oxygen Refill is available at 1100 Loveland Blvd., Port Charlotte.
 Portable oxygen tank refills.